unofficial-skills/Alpha-Tube/README.md

 We are taking place in hacktoberfest2020 any help given to this project will be greatly appreciated.

 Beta builds are available: https://version.andrewstech.me/Alpha-Video/beta-builds/

+Have a question post a issue
 -------------------------------------------------------------------------------------------
 # BETA SIGNUP
 ![beta](https://img.shields.io/endpoint?url=https://version.andrewstech.me/project/alpha-video/services/api)